-DISCLOSURE: Thank you to Saga Egmont for providing an audio ARC of Know No Evil written by Graeme Hampton and narrated by Julie Maisey for review.
+DISCLOSURE: Thank you to Severn House via Netgalley for providing a digital ARC of The Silent Conversation by Caro Ramsay for review.
 All opinions expressed in this review are entirely my own personal opinions.

 For an explanation of my rating system please refer to my Goodreads.com profile page or the about page on sandysbookaday.wordpress.com

-This review and others are also published on Twitter, Amazon, Instagram and Goodreads.com
+This review is also published on Twitter, Amazon, Instagram and Goodreads.com